jagdeepjain/datetimepicker-ui-test/README.md

 1. User can pick dates and add to test according date and time will be picked up from calender.
 2. Package has screenshot maker, if junit test fails this class will create a screen shot of the failure screen which you can look into target/surefire-reports folder.
 3. Common package can be used as it is.
-4. Test is more structured and any QA who does not no much of Java can also write test.
+4. Writing test is more easy as the framework is more structured.
 5. BaseTest class will do all the repeatavtive work.
 6. Less use of XPath make test robust and maintainable, better use XPath from final static constants, it helps in quickly fixing the problems if Xpaths gets change.

-TODO
-====
-Bifurcating common package into a standalone project